forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-debugger/README.md

 # Apex Debugger for Visual Studio Code
-This extension enables VS Code to use the real-time Apex Debugger with your scratch orgs.
+This extension enables VS Code to use the real-time Apex Debugger with your scratch orgs and to use ISV Customer Debugger.

 For best results, use this extension with the other extensions in the [salesforcedx-vscode](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) bundle.